mosuka/zookeeper-cli/README.md

 # zookeeper-cli

-zookeeper-cli is a non-interactive command line client for [ZooKeeper](http://zookeeper.apache.org/).
+zookeeper-cli is a non-interactive command line interface for [ZooKeeper](http://zookeeper.apache.org/).
 This CLI outputs JSON format, so it is easy to re-use the data.

 ## How to build this project